Texas Labor Laws Guide

 Texas minimum wage

-We have already said that Texas adopts federal law concerning the minimum wage rate.
+We have already said that Texas adopted federal law concerning the minimum wage rate.
+Therefore, the minimum wage for non-exempt employees in Texas is $7.25 per hour of work.

 Exceptions to the minimum wage in Texas